efalk/SeattleACS/README.txt

 csv files are either for Chirp, or RT Systems software (Yaesu FT-60)

-The RT Systems files might work on any RT Systems software; not thoroughly tested
+The RT Systems files might work on any RT Systems software.
+They has been successfully tested with Explorer QRZ-1 and other radios.
+If you find a radio this doesn't work with, feel free to contact me off line; I'll see what needs to be changed.

 W7ACS_ICS-217A_20230505.csv	Seattle ACS ics-217 frequency list
 W7ACS_ICS-217A_20240131.csv	Seattle ACS ics-217 frequency list